hellojosh/simple-blimp-ui/README.md

 ## Future

 Since this is a proof-of-concept there is a lot of work that can be done.
-I will be playing with others features on the future.
+I will be playing with others features in the future.